-May 19th, 1976.
 He waited in the dark parking lot for her.
-Tonight was his first kill.
-Tradition in Eda-Kimoto had to be acted upon.
-He was the older son of Haruka, so he couldn’t let her down.
+Tradition in Eda-Kimoto had to be acted upon tonight.
+He was the oldest son of Haruka and he couldn’t let her down.
 For years, he tried to win her approval.
-That constantly came and went.
+Success with that constantly came and went.
 This time, the twenty-three year old wanted his mother’s approval to stay with him.

 Her name was Jennifer Day.
-Twenty-three year old American on a business trip with her company.
-Beautiful woman she was.
-Long flowing brown hair to her shoulders.
-Rich olive tan complexion.
-Height about 5’5”.
-Trim woman with a healthy figure.
-She had on a deep green trench coat.
-Such a beautiful angel.
+She was a twenty-three year old American on a business trip with her company.
+Beautiful woman she was with her long flowing brown hair to her shoulders, rich olive tan complexion, and height about 5’5”.
+Trim woman with a healthy figure under her deep green trench coat.
 Too bad she had to die tonight.

-They met briefly earlier.
-Miss Jennifer needed directions to the Dragon Hotel.
-She needed to get there for a little hot date.
-He acted happy to help out.
-He gave her the right directions and she was on her way.
+They met briefly earlier; Miss Jennifer needed directions to the Dragon Hotel.
+She needed to get there to meet up with her boss.
+He acted happy to help out and gave her the right directions.
+She thanked him and went on her way.
 As she left, he chose her to be the sacrifice.
 Just by the way she spoke highly of her boss gave him the suspicion that this was more than just professional relationship between them.
-He followed her in secret after that.
-All the way up to this point.
-He had the wire and knife ready under his coat.
-Tonight played in his favor too.
-The rain would wash away any evidence of what he was going to do.
+He followed her in secret up all the way up to this point.
+He had the wires and knife ready under his coat.
+Tonight played in his favor too; the rain would wash away any evidence of what he was going to do.

 He pulled out his knife and stabbed her in the back.
 The poor woman gasped aloud in pain.
 He yanked out the knife and stabbed her again.
-Then came a third.
-Next a fourth.
-Soon a fifth.
-Then, finally a sixth.
+A third stab followed behind, next a fourth, soon a fifth, and then, finally a sixth.
 Jennifer died on the fourth blow.
 Her curvy body slumped against him as blood poured from the wounds onto his jeans and leather jacket in the rain.
 He smirked to himself in victory.
 It felt just as good as the time he stabbed Daisuke before finishing him off.
 His kitsune could already smell her soul leaking out of her body.

-He began softly chanting.
-His finger went a bright fiery red.
-He smirked to himself coldly.
-Here came the fun part.
-He knelt down to the body and picked up her right arm.
-He traced the Kanji for “bear,” “Eda,” and “Kimoto” in her wrist.
+He picked up Jennifer’s right arm and traced the Kanji for “bear,” “Eda,” and “Kimoto” in her wrist.
 They burned as they set deep in her flesh.
 The sound delighted him so.
-Very beautiful.
 He did the same with her left arm.
 Both marks cooled down almost immediately.
-Now, Jennifer’s soul fed the beast in their powers.
+Now, Jennifer’s soul fed the kitsune in their powers.
 After this, he would have a good night with his wife in their bedroom.
 He sat back with exploding joy.
-He made his first blood sacrifice.
-Now for the clean-up.
+He made his first blood sacrifice to the clan.

 He picked up the knife and wiped the handle clean in the grass on the curb.
-He threw the murder weapon down the storm drain.
-He let the rain do the rest.
-He stood over the body and smiled at the clouded, night sky. /I have done you proud, mama!/” he thought as he left the hotel parking lot.
+He threw the murder weapon down the storm drain and let the rain do the rest.
+He stood over the body and smiled at the clouded, night sky. /I have done you proud, mama!/, he thought as he left the hotel parking lot.

-May 2009.
-The awkward feast was interrupted when Tsuzuki’s cell phone rang.
-Everyone looked up.
+The awkwardness between Shinigami, handler, and demons was interrupted when Tsuzuki’s cell phone rang.

-“Excuse me,” Tsuzuki said as he reached into his pocket to answer his phone.
-The call only lasted a minute.
-Yet, his face was so grave.
+“Excuse me,” he said as he reached into his pocket to answer.
+The call only lasted for a minute, yet his face was so grave.
 He slowly hung up the phone.
 The Shinigami turned to the group.
-Anna noticed his face.

-“What’s wrong, Tsuzuki?” she asked.
-The man didn’t speak at first.
-He just swallowed at bit.
+“What’s wrong, Tsuzuki?”
+Anna asked.
+The man swallowed at bit.

-“There is another victim near the river down from here,” Tsuzuki explained.
-“It looks like another kill from the Eda-Kimoto clan.”
-Everyone stared on in shock.
+“There is another victim near the river down from here,” Tsuzuki explained, “It looks like another kill from the Eda-Kimoto clan.”
 They all raced to the crime scene.

-Hisoka had been waiting for a few minutes now.
+Hisoka had been waiting at the scene for a few minutes by now.
 He looked up and saw his partner with Anna and the trio running towards him.
-The boy was slightly confused on why the trio was there.
-However, that thought would have to wait.
-More important matters to worry with.
+The boy was slightly confused on why Emiko, Hotaru, and Mike were with them.
 Tsuzuki made it over to the younger Shinigami.

 “What do we have here?” he asked.
 Hisoka turned to the body.

 “She’s been strangled and stabbed in the back six times,” Hisoka reported, “Just like some of the victims in the previous cases.”
 Tsuzuki turned to his partner.

 “How can you tell the clan did this?” he asked.

-Anna and the demons hurried over to the body.
-However, when she got close, Anna froze in her tracks and winced in pain.
-Everyone looked at her.
+Anna and the demons ran over to the body.
+However when she got close, Anna froze in her tracks and gasped in pain.
+Everyone looked up when they heard the sound.

-“Anna-san,” Hisoka said.
-“What’s wrong?”
-The woman gritted her teeth as she rubbed her wrists.
+“Anna,” Tsuzuki said, “What’s wrong?”
+The woman gritted her teeth as she rubbed her wrists, sinking to her knees.

-“It burns!” she whimpered.
-“So cold… it’s burning me!”
+“It burns!” she yelped, “So cold… it’s burning me!
+It burns!”
 The Shinigami figured out what she meant less than thirty seconds.

-“Anna,” Tsuzuki spoke up.
-“Show me your wrists.”
+“Anna,” Tsuzuki spoke up, “Show me your wrists.”
 Anna took in sharper breaths as she lifted her arms to him.
 Everyone crowded around for a look.
-The same Kanji on Hana’s wrists were on Anna’s as well.
-Only, Anna’s scars were glowing an icy blue.
-Tsuzuki looked at her.
-He had already put two and two together.
+The same Kanji on Hana’s wrists was also burned into Anna’s.
+Only, her scars glowed a bright icy blue.
+Tsuzuki already put two and two together.
 The burns must be reacting to each other.
-Due to Anna being alive, her burns were tormenting her by burning her wrists to the bone.
+Due to Anna being alive, hers were tormenting her by burning her wrists to the bone.
 Anna drew in a painful mouthful of air to cope.

 “How bad is it?”
 Tsuzuki asked.

-“Take her away from the body!” he hissed.
-“Do it now!”
+“Take her away from the body!” he whispered.
 Tsuzuki nodded.

 “Right!” he whispered.
 The man walked over to Anna and took her by the arm.

 “Come on Anna, let’s go,” he whispered.
-The woman nodded in misery.
-They both left the crime scene together.
-The rest watched after them.
+They both walked away from the crime scene together.
+The demons watched them leave.

 “Still believe she’s the enemy?”
 Mike whispered to Emiko.
 The demon woman shook her head.

 Across the street in front of a pet store, Haruka’s oldest son watched with intrigue.
-He hadn’t expected to see his niece again since the night that he killed her.
-Now, he was glad that she was alive again.
-More chances to kill her again had opened up.
+He hadn’t expected to see his niece again so soon since the night that he killed her.
+Now, he found himself glad that she was alive again.
 He hadn’t had this much fun since he ended Jennifer Day’s life back in ’76.
 His ears kept a chuckle by his head.
 His eyes glanced behind him.

 Intriguing still was how the burns on Anna’s wrists reacted to his latest victim’s burns.
-He always wondered what happen if the family’s burns were on a living person and if they crossed with burns of a dead person.
-Now, he knew.
+He always wondered what would happen if the family’s burns were on a living person and if they crossed with burns of a dead person.
 Good thing Haruka allowed her sons to kill again.
 This blood season would be the best one yet.